aak1247/autoHotkeyConfig/README.md

 # Introduction

-It's a script which enable you use hot corner in windows just like the way you use it in ubuntu or osx
+It's a script which enable you use hot corner in windows just like the way you use it in ubuntu or osx.

 # Usage